 Book #46, on the other hand, was the opposite of forgettable.
 Cold Mountain, by Charles Frazier, is the story of Inman, a man coming home from the butchery of the Civil War to Ada, the woman he might love.
 Both have changed considerably during the years of the war.
 Inman has seen - and committed - terrible carnage, and Ada, an over-educated young woman, has had to become useful in ways she never anticipated, with the help of Ruby, who shows up to help, demanding that she never have to empty any night-soil jars but her own.
 To underscore the timeless theme of a man coming home from war, Ada and Ruby read the Odyssey together, but this isn't a book about archetypes but about particularity.
 Each character has stories to tell, stories of the past before the war, stories of what they have seen during the war, dreams for the future.
 But one of the most important characters is the landscape.
 These characters live fully in their surroundings and are aware of the plants and animals and mountains.
 Ruby is mostly uneducated but knows everything about farming and hunting and every type of tree and flower and herb.
 And the book is marvelously written - I kept wanting to reread passages or to read them aloud.
 There's enough action to satisfy the most bloodthirsty middle schooler but there's nothing cartoonish about any of it, and this book is definitely in the grown-up category.
 Cold Mountain is beautiful, uplifting, tragic, despairing, heartbreaking.
 Rick Bass is quoted on the back of the jacket as saying, "It seems even possible to never want to read another book, so wonderful is this one."
 I won't go that far, but I do highly recommend it.

 I've been privileged to live in three of the world's great cities (Nairobi, Port-au-Prince and Asunción, Paraguay) as well as spending time in many others (including nine weeks in Paris as a college student).
+I just moved to a new city: Kampala, Uganda.
 I've also lived in smaller towns in three countries.
 In all of those places there have been difficult days, but I've never found a city or town yet where God is not, and I don't anticipate finding one in the future, either.
 The name of my blog comes from the song "Love is Always There," by Carolyn Arends.